-In the event of detections triggered by the CNNs, the sono-buoy is ordered to lift towards the surface to transmit a report supporting the alert.
-It includes multi-channel chunks of signals (cut surrounding detection peaks), prediction sequences for the two species, and buoy orientation (gyroscope, acccelerometer, and magnetometer).
-The signal chunks allow experts to confirm the veracity of the alert and to take decisions accordingly.
+In the event of detections triggered by the CNNs, the buoy is ordered to lift towards the surface to transmit a report supporting the alert.
+It includes multichannel chunks of signals (cut surrounding detection peaks), prediction sequences for the two species, and buoy orientation (compass, and magnetometer).
+These extracts of signals allow experts to confirm the veracity of the alert and to take decisions accordingly.
 Moreover, the reported extracts being multi-channel (5 hydrophones), triangulation via cross-correlation is possible, increasing the spatial precision of the alert.
-Moreover, thanks to the embedded detection system, chunks can be localised around signals of interest, drastically reducing the amount of data to be sent.